The 30-Day Challenge: Why One Month Can Transform Your Habits

 The narrative matters.
 "I did a 30-day meditation challenge" is a concrete accomplishment.
 "I've been trying to meditate more" is a vague intention.

-Constraint as Liberation
+What is Constraint as Liberation?

 One of the counterintuitive insights from behavioral science: constraints often increase performance.
 When you commit to 30 days, you remove the daily decision of whether to do the behavior.